 - Pneumatology/Eschatology: The Holy Spirit is presently transforming people and structures as we await the Return of Jesus Christ.

-MISSION: With the help of God, the Ph.D. in Bible and Theology will train scholars who will bring leadership
+With the help of God, the Ph.D. in Bible and Theology trains scholars who will bring leadership:

 - To local churches around the world.